akinomyoga/ble.sh/README.md

 ble-color-setface filename_other           underline
 ```

-The color codes can be checked in the output of the function `ble-color-show` (defined in ble.sh):
+The color codes can be checked in output of the function `ble-color-show` (defined in ble.sh):
 ```bash
 $ ble-color-show
 ```